 Many apps ask for reviews just a few moments after the user first downloaded the app.
 This is a bad strategy, as the user couldn’t have an honest opinion yet, and in most cases, it will lead to your question being completely ignored or even worse – in a negative review.

 Monitoring your review quality will help you test and optimize the exact moment when you ask users for a review.
 It will also ensure that you don’t interrupt users in a critical time (such as mid-game).

-Additionally, tracking and monitoring your reviews (with a tool such as AppFollow) will allow you to reply to (and address) any issues that led to a negative user experience.
+Additionally, tracking and monitoring your reviews (with a tool such as AppFollow) will allow you to reply and address any issues that led to negative user experience.
 Remember that if you ignore negative reviews about technical fixes or customer support, then the similar reviews will continue to populate your app store page and affect downloads.
 The table below demonstrates the impact of engaging with your users—replying to even a third of reviews leads to a higher rating, as users often update their review after they receive assistance.

 3. How to manage your ratings